aoifemooney/makingbiorhyme/_posts/2016-05-29-02-Design-Concept.md

 Using classifications or genres is also incredibly helpful in defining what general category your typeface will fit into, or bridge gaps between.
 For example, you could look at both Clarendons and Geometric sans-serifs, and each will give you cues to work with if you want to create a typeface that fuses the flavor, context or scale of one or the other or both.

 ![Clarendon Flavor](../images/aR.png)
+<figcaption>Biorhyme shows influence of Clarendon's pothook terminals in the a and the kick of the R</figcaption>

 More and more type design is seeing a breaking down of the traditional classification models, and hybrids are becoming the norm.
 For an interesting example of a hybrid, check out Martin Wenzel's fresh and quirky [Ode typeface](http://www.martinplusfonts.com/ode/).
 However, the prevalence of hybrids does not at all invalidate the need for [classificatory descriptions](https://medium.com/type-class-tuesdays/the-vox-atypi-system-51b409cdcd5e#.t5wi13m7t) of the conventions our current typographic practice is based on, and researching the history of the genre(s) you seek to serve will only be helpful.